What's A Typical Day?

 We set this hour aside to focus on connecting personally with Jesus – the best start to any day.

 We’ll often kick off the morning with worship or scripture meditation.
 Then we’ll learn from that week’s speaker, who may be a YWAM teacher, a staff member, or a local pastor.
 (And don’t worry – there are coffee and bathroom breaks built into the morning.)

 Lunch: 12:30 – 1:45 pm

 Our whole YWAM family gathers for a home-cooked meal.
 Visitors praise our salad bar, but everyone’s got their favorite YWAM Louisville menu item, whether it’s baked ravioli or our famous peanut butter apple dip.
-It’s not uncommon for anyone who’s not on lunch clean-up to toss a frisbee or shoot some hoops after we’re done eating.
+It’s not uncommon for anyone who’s not on lunch clean-up to toss a frisbee, shoot some hoops, or play some volleyball.

 Afternoon Activities: 1:45 – 4:00